grpc/grpc.github.io/_posts/2018-04-16-so-you-want-to-optimize-grpc-part-2.md

 company-link: https://www.google.com
 ---

-How fast can gRPC go?
+How fast is gRPC?
 Pretty fast if you understand how modern clients and servers are built.
-In [part 1](/blog/optimizing-grpc-part-1) I showed how to get an easy **60%** improvement.
+In [part 1](/blog/optimizing-grpc-part-1), I showed how to get an easy **60%** improvement.
 In this post I show how to get a **10000%** improvement.

 <!--more-->

 ## Setup

-As in [part 1](/blog/optimizing-grpc-part-1), we will be starting with an existing, Java based key-value service.
+As in [part 1](/blog/optimizing-grpc-part-1), we will be starting with an existing, Java based, key-value service.
 The service will be offering concurrent access for creating, reading, updating, and deleting keys and values.
 All the code can be seen [here](https://github.com/carl-mastrangelo/kvstore/tree/03-nonblocking-server) if you want to try